null Updates on Coronavirus

 The China/Vietnam border (Pingxiang border) is now operating as per normal.
 Operation at the Vietnam and Laos/Cambodia border as well as domestic transportation within Vietnam are also back to normal.

 For Thailand, domestic and cross-border movement for commercial and essential goods between Thailand and Myanmar/Laos/Cambodia is allowed.
 All drivers need to undergo health checks.

 For cross-border trucking to Central Asian countries and Europe, there is congestion at China/Kazakhstan border (Horgos and Alashankou borders) due to the preventative control measures for COVID-19.

 Similarly, trucking to Europe via the China/Russia route (Manzhouli border) is also experiencing the same issue due to the increased control measures implemented.

-As of June 10, the Malaysian government has implemented a Recovery Movement Control Order (RMCO) until end of this year.
-Movement of goods in and out of the country must adhere to the RMCO standard operating procedure.
+Movement of goods in and out of the country must adhere to the MCO standard operating procedure.
 We do not see any impact on domestic and cross border transportation.

 The situation and border control measures in most of these countries are evolving rapidly as the COVID-19 situation continues to change.
 We are closely monitoring the situation and will provide further updates on this page.